the-greenman/organization-blueprints/The_6_dynamics.md

 #### Practices
 * advice process
-* Holacracy meeting types
+* circles & Governance meetings

 ### 5: Authority
 How authority is exercised and how decisions can be overruled defines an organisation’s ability to adapt to new situations.
 When data and evidence can override seniority, new ideas can take root.

 #### Concepts
+* Conflict resolution
 * Test and See

 #### Practices
+* Socratic questions
 * The circle way
-* Holacracy roles
+* Distributed authority Roles

 ### 6: Trust